Dirgeguy/TRC-Project-1/README.md

 In March month, the commons stocks and ETF are negatively correlated with covid data.

-3% to 40% with positive cases, 1.6% to 45% with negative cases and 6.7% to 36% with negative cases.
+3% to 40% with positive cases, 1.6% to 45% with negative cases and 6.7% to 36% with death cases.
 On an average the materials sector was hit by the pandemic and the impact was 35% negative performance.

 From April month however, all the stocks and ETF are positively correlated to the covid data, with a range of 55% to 97% with positive cases, 50% to 96% with negative cases and 57% to 96% with death cases.